 In September of 1983 Dick closed the doors of The Courtyard Inn due to economic conditions and moved himself to The Fireplace Inn to takeover managing the restaurant full time.
 Dick also met his life partner Sandy during this time and the two formed a bond that would last the next 28 years.
 Sandy would help out where she was needed and was indeed a part of the family business.

 The mid 80’s marked the beginning of the upswing for The Fireplace Inn and Old Town, Chicago.
 Racial tensions in the area started to subside, and business became better than ever.
 Right through the 90’s The Fireplace Inn remained a staple restaurant for Chicago’s best ribs.

 In 1999 Dick purchased an adjacent piece of land next door and turned it into an Outdoor Café addition to The Fireplace Inn.
-In 2005 Dick’s children convinced him to transform the Outdoor Café into a Sports Bar Patio that still stands to this day.
+In 2005 Dick’s children convinced him to transform the Outdoor Café into a Sports Bar Patio.

 Sadly, Dick’s life partner of 28 years: Sandy Byrnes passed away on December 5th of 2009.
 A memorial service was held at The Fireplace Inn in Sandy’s honor.
 Memories of Sandy’s incredible baking will never be erased from both the employee’s and customer’s minds.
 She often treated them to cookies, cakes, and other sweet treats on weekends, especially during Sunday football games.